publishpress/PublishPress-Planner/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [1.16.0] - 2018-07-19 =

+* Added:*

+* Added a new menu item and page centralizing the license key management for add-ons;

+* Changed:*

+* Rebranded with the new logo;
+* Added sidebar with form offering discount of 20% in a plan when the user doesn't have any plugin installed;

 = [1.15.0] - 2018-07-19 =

 *Added:*